 The good old roll and click dial is now being used across the board on all these radios and is one of my personal favorite features.

 Programming your bird's setup can be hard enough, having a logical and easy to interact with menu and value selection method makes it much more enjoyable and faster.

-came out.
 The DX7 was the top selling 7 channel computerized sport

 radio over for several years and the newer s version is not far behind.
 I'm sure the new DX6 however will put a slight dent in DX7s sales.